 Java provides different Streams with its I/O package that helps the user to accomplish all the input-output operations.
-These streams support all the types of objects, data types, characters, files, etc. to fully execute the I/O operations.
+These streams support all types of objects, data types, characters, files, etc. to fully execute the I/O operations.
 In JAVA IO Streams, you need to learn the following concepts in detail.

 12) Java Generics

 Generics means parameterized types.
 The concept is to permit type (Integer, String, … etc., and user-defined types) to be a parameter to methods, classes, and interfaces.
-By using Generics, it is possible to create classes that operate with different data types.
-An entity such as class, interface, or method that operates on a parameterized type is a generic entity.
+By using Java Generics, it is possible to create classes that operate with different data types.
+An entity such as a class, interface, or method that operates on a parameterized type is a generic entity.
 In Generics, you need to learn the following concepts in detail.

 Java Collection Framework is unlikely any group of individual objects that are described as a single unit is known as the collection of objects.
 Before in Java, there was no such thing defined that carries true for it so there arises a need in the next versions of any such concept.
 So in JDK 1.2, a different framework was defined known as “Collection Framework” that holds all the collection classes and interfaces in it.
 In Collection Framework, you need to learn the following concepts in detail.

 JDBC or Java Database Connectivity is a Java API to connect and execute the query with the database.
-It is a specification from Sun microsystems that provides a standard abstraction(API or Protocol) for java applications to communicate with various databases.
+It is a specification from Sun Microsystems that provides a standard abstraction(API or Protocol) for Java applications to communicate with various databases.
 In JDBC, you need to learn the following concepts in detail.

 - JDBC Drivers